SneWs/tail-tray/README.md

 - [X] Show IPs
 - [X] Show current connection status of your devices
 - [X] Set and change your Tailscale exit node
+- [X] Proper multi account handling
-- [ ] Proper multi account handling - This is still in the works
+- [ ] Tail drive support - Mostly working, but not yet fully implemented (Lacks the mount handling)

 ### License
 GNU General Public License v3.0 - see [LICENSE](LICENSE) for more details